vop_poc_nz: A Python Framework for Distributional Cost-Effectiveness and Value of Perspective Analysis: Discussion

 \section{Discussion}

 The \pkg{vop\_poc\_nz} package demonstrates the feasibility of operationalizing the Value of Perspective and DCEA within a unified computational framework.
-Our results confirm that the choice of analytical perspective is not merely a methodological detail but a fundamental driver of resource allocation decisions.
+The demonstrations show that analytical perspective can change a modeled decision when omitted cost categories are large relative to the decision margin.
 By making normative assumptions explicit and quantifying the decision uncertainty associated with perspective choice, the tool enhances the transparency of health economic evaluations.
-Furthermore, the identification of a quantifiable ``societal bonus'' provides a new metric for policymakers to assess the opportunity cost of ignoring broader societal impacts.
+The directional loss metric provides one way to report the modeled opportunity cost of using a narrower perspective, conditional on the reference welfare standard.
 This section discusses the implications of these findings for decision-making, the normative trade-offs inherent in equity-weighted analysis, and the computational considerations for scaling this approach.